ktye/i/kom/readme.md

 ## how

 Kom parses the k source to byte code, than transforms byte code into native code.
-It bundles the interpreter source with the generated code and emits everything as a single source file.
+It bundles the interpreter source with the generated code and emits everything as one file.

-Every lambda function is compiled into a single native function and loaded to k's type system as a special function type (compiled lambda).
+Every lambda function is compiled into a native function and loaded to k's type system as a special function type (compiled lambda).
 Local variables are compiled to native locals and globals remain k variables.

 `while`, cond `$[..]` and return `:x` are detected from jumps in byte code and transformed to native control flow.

-Constants are stored in native globals and are computed once at startup.
+Constant arrays are stored in native globals and are computed once at startup.
+Both constants and lambdas are are generated only once if they appear multiple times.

 The resulting binary is still a full k-interpreter.
 New k code at runtime is interpreted the normal way.